 How do you do that?
 With organic fertilizer and topdressing.
 Getting more organic matter into your soil is critically important for your turf.

-Our fertilization service includes an Alfalfa Blend Fertilizer to do just that (a blend of alfalfa meal, spent distillers grains, kelp and Worm Compost).
-But you can also DIY by topdressing with compost, or fertilizing with something like Milorganite (32 pounds per 5,200 square feet of turf), alfalfa pellets (40 pounds per 1000 square feet of turf), or Purely Organic Lawn Food (25 pounds per 5000 square feet of turf).
+Our fertilization service includes an Alfalfa Blend Fertilizer to do just that (a blend of alfalfa meal, spent distillers grains & kelp).
+But you can also DIY by topdressing with compost, or fertilizing with something like alfalfa pellets (40 pounds per 1000 square feet of turf), or Purely Organic Lawn Food (25 pounds per 5000 square feet of turf) or our own Alfalfa Blend Lawn Fertilizer (35 pounds per 5000 square feet).
 Topdressing and/or fertilizing should be done twice a year, in spring (April/May) and late summer (late August to mid September).
 You want to build up the soil and get those nutrients down just before the grass's growing season starts, which in Michigan is spring and fall.

 If you've got questions about adding organic matter to your lawn, or are interested in learning more about our organic lawn fertilization, shoot me an email at Steve@GoodSweetEarth.com